True Scotsmen and True Christians

 It turns out that, from the outset, Lisa was unaware of the fact that temperature can vary in different layers of atmosphere.
 If it’s warmer above the surface, rainfall may not have time to freeze before hitting the ground, even though it’s passing through a sub-freezing layer.

-In other words, learning more about how the world works and doesn’t work can make the difference between an absurdum being thought false versus true.
+In other words, learning more about how the world works and doesn’t work can make the difference between some RAA being thought false versus true.

-Furthermore, sometimes absurdums are just “non sequiturs,” which means that they don’t logically follow, e.g., “If it was 25-30 degrees outside, all morality would be invalid.”
+Furthermore, sometimes RAAs are just “non sequiturs,” which means that they don’t logically follow, e.g., “If it was 25-30 degrees outside, all morality would be invalid.”

 That’s an obvious one, but non sequiturs are often very subtle.
-Recognizing non sequiturs where they exist can also make the difference between an absurdum being thought false versus true.
-My permanent record contains many infractions for criminally using non sequitur absurdums and then repenting therefor!
+Recognizing non sequiturs where they exist can also make the difference between some RAA being thought false versus true.
+My own record is spotted with many infractions for criminally using non sequitur RAAs!
+But I’ve done my share of repentance.
+(And this is my penance.)

 Earlier, I wrote about a specific kind of non sequitur — where you think the world is “too rocked” by a world-rocking revelation — and called it “Kochab’s Error.”
-Check it out!
 Kochab’s Error is often used in an attempt to argue ad absurdum.

 Okay, okay, we’re actually going to be reading excerpts from Polycarp’s letter to the Philippians.
 But his words reach through death and time and culture, giving us advice today about avoiding the [g]ospel of “money, prestige, image, security,” and how [G]ospel-followers ought react to this [g]ospel and the followers thereof.